Tag: psychedelic art

 Center for Psychedelic Research at Imperial College London: The Center for Psychedelic Research is a research group at Imperial College London that is dedicated to investigating the effects of psychedelic drugs on the brain and behavior.
 The center conducts studies on the use of substances like psilocybin, LSD, and DMT in treating mental health conditions like depression and addiction.

 Soul Quest Ayahuasca Church of Mother Earth: Located in Orlando, Florida, this organization provides retreats and shamanic experiences giving ayahuasca and other psychedelic medicines.
-Staff, shamans and guides create safe and healing environment helping you with post-integration as well.
+Staff, shamans, and guides create a safe and healing environment helping you with post-integration as well.
 Closed as of 8/12/2024

-As research into these sacred substances continues to expand, it’s likely that we’ll see the emergence of new organizations and initiatives dedicated to exploring the potential benefits of the medicine.
+As research into these sacred substances continues to expand, we’ll likely see the emergence of new organizations and initiatives dedicated to exploring the potential benefits of the medicine.

 veronica winters painting